watson-developer-cloud/swift-sdk/README.md

 The IBM Watson Document Conversion Service converts a single HTML, PDF, or Microsoft Word™ document.
 The input document is transformed into normalized HTML, plain text, or a set of JSON-formatted Answer units that can be used with other Watson services, like the Watson Retrieve and Rank Service.

-The following example demonstrates how to convert a document:
+The following example demonstrates how to convert a document with the Document Conversation service:

 ```swift
 let username = "your-username-here"